ryleeez/bd-designing-with-java-project/tasks/project-mastery-tasks/MasteryTask03.md

     mass = endsArea + shortSidesArea + longSidesArea;
 ```

+**HINT:** Remember that with BigDecimals, we can't use +, *, -, /, etc operators.
+Instead, we must use the class methods
+`add`, `multiply`, etc. Addtionally we can turn an integer into a BigDecimal using the static `valueOf` method.

 A `PolyBag` is made of `LAMINATED_PLASTIC`; has a fixed `volume` (in cubic centimeters); and can fit any `Item` whose
 volume (length \* width \* height) is smaller than the bag’s volume.
 (The actual formula is quite complicated, but
 volume is a reasonable approximation in most cases.)
+Note that a polybag therefore should not have a `length`, `width`,
+or `height` property, so we'll need to remove the fields from the `Packaging` parent class and move them to the new
+`Box` class.

 A `PolyBag` has mass that is a bit more compilcated to derive.
-Rather than boring you with a bunch of math, the Data Engineering team just hands you this code, which they say
+The Data Engineering team handed you this code, which
-gets "close enough":
+they say gets "close enough":

 ```
     mass = Math.ceil(Math.sqrt(volume) x 0.6);